elixir-europe/plant-brapi-to-isa/README.md

 * /studies/{studyDbId}/observationunits or /phenotypes-search
 * /studies/{studyDbId}/observationvariables
 * /studies/{studyDbId}/germplasm
+and possibly
 * /germplasm/{germplasmDbId}

 Test your endpoints [here](http://webapps.ipk-gatersleben.de/brapivalidator/) for BrAPI compliance.

 BrAPI to isa is tested and optimized for BrAPI version 1.0, 1.1, 1.2 and 1.3.
+NOTE: BrAPI 2.0 is NOT supported

 ## Output